LK-Test-Solutions/OpenTDK_Labs/Documentation/Concepts/UtilityClasses.md

 # OpenTDK Helper (Utility) Classes
 The OpenTDK Utility classes provide a collection of methods to deal with various date, I/O and List related activities.
-In addition it turned out to provide a number of generic math functions
+In addition a number of methods for mathematical functions e.g. to calculate the standard deviation are provided to simplify development.

 # DateUtil